jossalene/SPSS/README.md

 # SPSS

 This repo is used for my SPSS independent study course with Professor Sophia Barret at CCNY.
-I will use this to upload all of my work on SPSS here.
+I will use this to upload all of my work on SPSS.
+I will also keep this readme as my homework check lists and notes.

+Apparently, Git can display pdf but NOT doc file.

+**next coming due**
+Correlation on Wed, 04/15